EBITDA Explained: What UK Startup Founders Actually Need to Know

 What Is EBITDA?

-EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortisation.
-At its core, EBITDA measures a company’s profitability by focusing on its core operations, stripping out expenses related to financing, taxes, and non-cash accounting items.
+EBITDA stands for Earnings Before Interest, Taxes, Depreciation and Amortisation.
+It measures your company’s profitability from core operations by stripping out the costs that relate to how you’ve financed the business, your tax position and non-cash accounting items.

 EBITDA = Operating Profit + Depreciation + Amortisation